chansigit/scinterchange/README.md

 #[1] "/tmp/RtmppZhWii/ilcTemp_obs.tsv"
 #converting to scanpy: 3.623 sec elapsed
 #
-#you will see ouput file as ilcTemp.h5ad in your working directory.
+#you will see an ouput file as ilcTemp.h5ad in your working directory.
 ```